-1.1 The YP Service
+1.2 How the YP Service Operates

-The YP service provides a way or method for the network manager to maintain consistency among selected system administrative files on all the systems in a YP domain.
-There are two parts of YP to consider: how it operates, and what system files from /etc are affected by YP.
+The YP service provides a way for a network manager to maintain consistency among selected system administrative files on all the systems in a YP domain.

-The YP service maintains network-wide data bases, such as /etc/hosts.
+The YP service maintains network-wide databases, such as /etc/hosts.
 The servers throughout the network contain copies of the YP maps.

 When any system on the network wants to look up something in /etc/hosts, it makes a remote procedure call (RPC) to one of the servers to get the information.
-One server is the master-the only server whose data base may be modified.
+One server is the master - the only server whose database may be modified.
 The other servers are slaves, and they are periodically updated so that their information is synchronized with that of the master server.

-YP can serve any number of files including some of those that reside in the /etc directory, such as /etc/passwd and /etc/networks.
+YP can serve any number of files, including some that reside in the /etc directory, such as /etc/passwd and /etc/networks.
 In addition to these, users can add their own files to YP.